cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

   `recentlySent/Priority` is the least.

-From the extensive research in operating systems and networking, we can choose for the MVP an existing scheduling algorithm that meet these requirements and are straightforward to implement, such as a variant of the [Weighted Round Robin][wrr] (WRR) algorithm.
-Another one to consider is [Weighted Random Early Detection][wred].
+From the extensive research in operating systems and networking, we can choose for the MVP an existing scheduling algorithm that meets these requirements and is straightforward to implement, such as a variant of the [Weighted Round Robin][wrr] (WRR) algorithm.

 ### Validating lanes of received transactions